yanping/rue-tuscany/about/index.markdown

 About this Site
 ===============
 Thank you for visiting.
-More information about this site's mechanics or colophon can be found at my [first blog post](/website/first-post.html), as well as at the [update](/website/starting-over.html) for changes so far.
-The header of this site may appear funny :-).
-I don't have much experience in CCS and web design, but it's always my hope to add a little touch of originality to the adapted layout.
-The original site template and CCS design credit goes to [Mark Reid] (http://mark.reid.name).

 See the source of this blog at [github](https://github.com/leecarrot/rue-tuscany).
 Below is an example of the workflow.
 Assume git has been initialized in the working directory with: `$ git init`, and a heroku application has been created by running: `$ heroku create`.
 [More...](http://devcenter.heroku.com/articles/quickstart)

 	$ cd rue-tuscany
 	$ gedit _posts/2011-02-28-post-title.markdown